This article applies to users working in:

 - Configuration - Defining the rules, architecture and Tab design.

-Below image shows an example of a unique metadata Id used by one of Mediabank Customers.
+The below image shows an example of a unique metadata Id used by one of Mediabank Customers.

 In the below image, 3 tabs are visible, any visible Tab indicates that this asset is linked with several other assets.
 This could be the first & second half of a soccer game, commentator clips, etc.